 Across all industries, improvements in CX showed a positive impact on growth — even in relatively non-competitive industries.

-More pointedly, Aberdeen Group found that organizations with a strong omnichannel strategy saw 9.5% YoY revenue growth, versus 3.4% revenue growth for those with a weak omnichannel strategy.
+More pointedly, Aberdeen Group found that organisations with a strong omnichannel strategy saw 9.5% YoY revenue growth, versus 3.4% revenue growth for those with a weak omnichannel strategy.

-Despite these compelling data points, organizations still fall short.
+Despite these compelling data points, organisations still fall short.

 According to the Temkin Group, only 19% of companies rate themselves as delivering a good CX across channels, and only 21% rate themselves as delivering good CX on the phone with self-service.